MetaPerturb: Transferable Regularizer for Heterogeneous Tasks and Architectures: Approach

 Here, we propose an equivalent form for convolution operation, such that the output feature maps $\bs\mu_\phi$ are equivariant to the channel-wise permutations of the input feature maps $\bh$.
 We assume that $\phi$ consists of the following two types of parameters: $\bs\lambda \in \mathbb{R}^{3 \times 3}$ for self-to-self convolution operation and $\bs\gamma \in \mathbb{R}^{3 \times 3}$ for all-to-self convolution operation.
 We then similarly combine $\bs\lambda$ and $\bs\gamma$ to produce a convolutional weight tensor of dimension $\mathbb{R}^{C \times C \times 3 \times 3}$ for $C$ input and output channels (See Figure~\ref{fig:ceo} (left)).
 Zaheer et al.~\cite{deepset} also showed that a stack of multiple permutation equivariant operations is also permutation equivariant.
 Thus we stack two layers of $\bs\mu_\phi$ with different parameters and ReLU nonlinearity in-between them in order to increase the flexibility of $\bs\mu_\phi$ (See Figure~\ref{fig:ceo} (left)).

 Finally, we sample the input-dependent stochastic noise $\bz$ from the following distribution:

-where we fix the variance of $\ba$ to $\bI$ following Lee et al.~\cite{DBLP:conf/iclr/LeeNYH20}, which seems to work well.
+where we fix the variance of $\ba$ to $\bI$ following Lee et al.~\cite{DBLP:conf/iclr/LeeNYH20} to eliminate any hyperparameters, which we empirically found to work well in practice.

-\paragraph{Batch-dependent scaling function} The next component is batch-dependent scaling function, which scales each channel to different values between $[0,1]$ for the given batch of examples.
-The assumption here is that the optimal amount of the parameter usage for each channel should be differently controlled for each dataset by using a soft multiplicative gating mechanism.
-In Figure~\ref{fig:ceo} (right), at training time, we first collect examples in batch $\mathcal{B}$, apply convolution, and global average pooling (GAP) for each channel $k$ to extract $4$-dimensional vector representations of the channel.
-We then compute statistics of them such as mean and diagonal covariance over batch and further concatenate the layer information such as the number of channels $C$ and width $W$ (or equivalently, height $H$) to the statistics.
+\paragraph{Batch-dependent scaling function} The next component is batch-dependent scaling function, which scales each channel to different values between $[0,1]$ for a given batch of examples.
+The assumption here is that the proper amount of the usage for each channel should be adaptively decided for each dataset by using a soft multiplicative gating mechanism.
+In Figure~\ref{fig:ceo} (right), at training time, we first collect examples in batch $\mathcal{B}$, apply convolutions, followed by global average pooling (GAP) for each channel $k$ to extract $4$-dimensional vector representations of the channel.
+We then compute statistics of them such as mean and diagonal covariance over batch and further concatenate the layer information such as the number of channels $C$ and the width $W$ (or equivalently, the height $H$) to the statistics.
 We finally generate the scales $s_1,\dotsm,s_C$ with a shared affine transformation and a sigmoid function, and collect them into a single vector $\mathbf{s}=[s_1,..,s_C] \in [0,1]^C$.
 At testing time, instead of using batch-wise scales, we use global scales accumulated by moving average at the training time similarly to batch normalization~\cite{10.5555/3045118.3045167}.
+Although this scaling term may look similar to the feature-wise linear modulation (FiLM)~\cite{film}, it is different as ours is meta-learned and performs batch-wise scaling whereas FiLM performs instance-wise scaling and is not meta-learned.

 \paragraph{Final form} We lastly combine $\bz$ and $\mathbf{s}$ to obtain the following form of the perturbation $\bg_\phi (\bh)$: